 Unlike their toy and miniature cousins, standard poodles are quite big, weighing 40 to 70 pounds.
 Their musculature allows them to reach top speeds effortlessly in a couple of seconds, making them very talented chasers not be underestimated.

 They are an affectionate breed originally from Germany, where they were used as retriever dogs, tasked with going into the water and bringing back the prey.
-That is not the only reason why they are among the athletic dog breeds either.

 If they receive daily exercise and frequent care with special emphasis on their hypoallergenic coating, they can thrive.

 They have one color, golden rust, with some lighter shades in certain areas of their body.
-The males are 22 to 24 inch tall at their shoulder, 2-3 inches bigger than the females.
+The males are 22 to 24 inches tall at their shoulder, 2-3 inches bigger than the females.
 They are extremely agile and athletic dogs that need frequent training and exercise.

 They are hunting dogs, so one has to pay attention to their instinctual behavior.
 They are prone to catching and killing critters and even birds if they can get to them in time.
 Areas with fowl will make them anxious.

 As far as their social behavior goes, Vizslas are amazing creatures.
 They love their masters with all of their being, and make excellent family pets.
 They adore children and guard them with their life.

 5. Jack Russell Terrier